Porcelain Slab Cost: A Complete Buyer's Guide

 A successful project is one that stays on budget, and avoiding common financial traps is a huge part of that.
 One of the biggest mistakes is choosing the wrong finish for your application—for example, using a polished slab in a high-traffic area where it might scratch easily, leading to early replacement costs.
 Another pitfall is forgetting to account for overages; you should always order about 10% extra material to account for cuts and mistakes.
 Finally, be sure to factor in all the "soft" costs, like delivery fees, surface preparation materials, and any special tools needed for the job.
 Thinking through these details upfront will prevent surprise expenses later.

-Our Top Tips for Saving Money
+My Top Tips for Saving on Porcelain Slabs

 Beyond finding a great supplier and asking for discounts, there are a few other strategies you can use to save.
 First, get quotes from a few different places.
 Once you have a range, you can often use the lowest quote as a negotiation tool to see if your preferred supplier can match it.
 For smaller projects like a bathroom vanity or a kitchen island, ask about remnant pieces.
 These are leftover sections from larger jobs that are sold at a steep discount.
 Choosing a standard edge profile over a highly decorative one can also reduce fabrication costs significantly, giving you a clean, modern look for less.